Utkarsh2577/LosAngels-Earthquake-Predicition/README.md

 The dataset used in this project is the **Los Angeles Earthquake dataset**.

-The dataset contains earthquake-related features such as magnitude, depth, and other seismic attributes.
+The dataset contains earthquake-related features such as magnitude, depth-related measures, rolling earthquake activity, clustering coefficient, b-value, elapsed time, and coefficient of variation.

 The target variable represents earthquake class, ranging from **1 to 6**.

 The dataset initially contained missing values and irrelevant features.
 These were handled during the data preparation stage to improve model quality and reliability.